AhmedMCS/matMul/README.md

 ## Configuration
 No special configuration is required.
 Ensure all dependencies are installed and properly set up.

-## Documentation
-For more detailed documentation and advanced usage, refer to the `README.md` file in the repository.

 ## Examples
 Example of compiling and running the application: